Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

+To prove~\pref{ItemFoldableFactorization}, noting that $f \circ g$ is injective on each edgelet $e$ of $S$, it follows that $g$ is also injective on $e$.
+Also, for each edgelet $e' \subset U$, because $g$ takes vertices to vertices and is injective on each edgelet of $S$ it follows that there exists an edgelet $e \subset S$ and a subsegment $\hat e' \subset e$ such that $g$ maps $\hat e'$ injectively to $e'$; since $f \circ g$ is also injective on $\hat e'$ it follows that $f$ is injective on $e'$.
+We may now subdivide so that each of the maps $f,g$ is simplicial.
+It remains to consider any vertex $v \in S$ with image vertex $w=g(v) \in U$, and to prove that $D_v g$ and $D_w f$ are both nonconstant, but this follows immediately from the fact that $D_v(f \circ g) = D_w(f) \circ D_{v}(g)$ is nonconstant. \end{proof}

-Lemma~2.7 of \FSOne\ shows in the case $\Gamma=F_n$ that any foldable map of free splittings $S \mapsto T$ factors into a fold sequence of free splittings, and the exact same proof works for general $\Gamma$.
-Assuming in addition that $S \in \FS(\Gamma;\A)$, by applying Lemma~\ref{LemmaGoodStabilizers} inductively starting with $S$ it follows that each term in the fold sequence is in $\FS(\Gamma;\A)$.
-This proves:
+\paragraph{Stallings fold theorem.} This theorem is stated for the case $\Gamma=F_n$ in Lemma~2.7 of \FSOne: any foldable map of free splittings $S \mapsto T$ of $F_n$ factors into a fold sequence of free splittings.
+Pretty much the exact same proof works for general $\Gamma$, albeit with our current different definition of ``foldability''; and if furthermore one assumes that $S \in \FS(\Gamma;\A)$ then by applying Lemma~\ref{LemmaGoodStabilizers} inductively starting with $S$, it follows that each term in the fold sequence is in $\FS(\Gamma;\A)$.
+Nonetheless, because of the central importance of this result, we outline the proof here.